 I actually knew nothing about events when I started working on my first event.
 I quickly realised it was going to be a ‘learn as you go’ type of experience.
 That event was the Hampshire leg of the 1994 Tour de France.
 The event was a great success and in truth we got away with it.

 I reflect.
-Was it the best way to learn the event trade – some would say yes: others me included think some sort of structured event planning training would really have helped.
+Was it the best way to learn the event trade – some would say yes: others me included think some sort of structured event management training would really have helped.

 Sink or swim…you choose